How to design and deploy your first document parsing API

 You can either manually add each field or upload a json-formatted file, typically generated from an existing data model someone previously built (and exported).

-The following information is required for each field:
+Once you select a field type, the following information is required for each field:

 - Api response key: The field key available in your API response to carry the extracted field value for each document